brian87/sls-cars/README.md

 npm run start
 ```

-This should start a development server with the React application that will interact with the serverless spending tracker react app.
+This should start a development server with the React application that will interact with the serverless Car tracker react app.

 # Postman collection